 Dublin Death Patrol!

 Zetro: Dublin Death Patrol is over with!
 Oveeeeeeer.
 I won’t do anything else with that.
 It was just like a fun little project that we did.
-Now my focus is on Hatriot 100%.
+Now my focus is on Hatriot 100 percent.
 We have three Hatriot songs for the next album already.
 When we were waiting for the record to come out, we were still rehearsing.
 We got bored with playing the same old album songs that we know over and over.
 You don’t know them, but we do!
 Believe me, we started recording this album in August.
 We’re kinda sick of these songs, so we wrote new ones.

 I had no idea you were completely done with Dublin Death Patrol.
 I know your work with Exodus and the demo with Hatriot, but I haven’t heard anything else.